-Harrick PlasmaApplicationsSurface PatterningPlasma Lithography
+Harrick PlasmaApplicationsElectronicsNanotechnologyPlasma Lithography

 One common and easily employed method for surface micropatterning is plasma lithography, in which a deformable mask is placed in contact with a substrate surface before plasma treatment to create a chemical template for subsequent processing steps.
 The exposed area of the masked substrate is functionalized with polar, hydroxyl groups (-OH), selectively rendering the surface hydrophilic.
 This hydrophilic pattern can be reversed or subsequently modified depending on the specific application.
 Typically, the mask is a molded PDMS layer, produced by soft lithography, but the patterned surface can be a wide range of materials, (polystyrene, glass, PDMS, pyrolytic graphite, etc) appropriate for the intended application.